TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 Before continuing, run `rvm -v`, if it says `Command 'rvm' not found...` You are good to go.

-Otherwise you have rvm already installed and you can update ruby using [this](https://rvm.io/rvm/basics#installing-rubies) documentation.
+Otherwise you have rvm already installed and you can update Ruby using [this](https://rvm.io/rvm/basics#installing-rubies) documentation.
 Or, the preferred option, remove rvm and install rbenv.
 To do that, simply run `rvm implode`, then continue with this guide.

 #### Step 2.1: Installing Rbenv